-You many also prefer to foam roll on a yoga mat, for added comfort, depending on your floor surface.
+You may also prefer to foam roll on a yoga mat, for added comfort, depending on your floor surface.

 The hamstrings, on the back of the thigh extend the leg at the hip and flex the knee.
-The muscle is actually a group of three muscles, the bicep femoris, the semitendinosis and the semimembrinosis and are the work horses in the extension of the leg.
+The muscle is actually a group of three muscles, the bicep femoris, the semitendinosus and the semimembranosus and are the work horses in the extension of the leg.

 Any activity that requires sprinting or sudden bursts of leg movement involves the hamstring muscles.
 Sprinters in such sports such as track and field, soccer, football, basketball and the like are often sufferers of hamstring injury.

 Beware if you are a weekend warrior that plays sprinting sports.
 Also beware if you are a new martial artist and new to kicking movements.
 Also keep in mind that any force that suddenly extends the legs or overextends at the knee may cause hamstring pulls.

 People over the age of 65 and whose primary activity involves walking are also at risk.
 So are growing children.